Community & Student Organizations

 The Graduate Student Senate (GSS) is the official voice of UNH’s graduate student body.
 The GSS works hard to advocate for graduate students, representing their interests across UNH and the university system, as well as engage the state legislature and foster a sense of community and social engagement among graduate students on campus.
 GSS elections take place each spring for students interested in running for a position.
 However, all grad students are welcome to attend meetings, which occur biweekly.

 There are a number of student-led organizations open to graduate students at UNH.
-A list of student-led organizations with details and contact information can be found through Wildcat Link.
+Details and contact information can be found through Catalyst.
 A few of these groups are highlighted below!

 There are also several clubs and organizations at the Manchester Campus.
 See the list of organizations to learn more.
 If you have any questions about club opportunities please contact Keriann.Mcdonough@unh.edu.